Global existence of weak solutions to viscoelastic phase separation: Part I Regular Case: Appendix

 \subsection{Model derivation}

-The aim of this section is to briefly present a derivation of the viscoelastic phase separation model~(\ref{eq:full_model}).
-We follow \cite{Zhou.2006} and split the derivation into reversible and irreversible dynamics.
+The aim of this section is to discuss a derivation of the viscoelastic phase separation model~(\ref{eq:full_model}).
+Systematic model derivation and further discussions on various model variants can be found in our recent works \cite{burkhard, brunk}.
+A complete rigorous derivation from a microscopic description is however not yet available in the literature.

+To keep our paper self-consistent we present important steps of the model derivation.
+First, as it is standardly used, cf. \cite{Grmela.1997b,Grmela.1997,Zhou.2006}, the derivation of a thermodynamically consistent model is divided into the description of reversible and irreversible dynamics.
 The reversible part can be obtained by the virtual work principle \cite{Doi.2007}, while the irreversible part will be treated in a dissipative setting as in \cite{Groot.2016}.
+Our further discussion is structured in the following way. \begin{enumerate} \item Discussion on the free energy and introduction of a conservative model. \item Consideration of non-equilibrium dynamics using the relative velocity $\ww$. \item Consideration of dissipative effects. \end{enumerate}